-- (b) The boundaries of the main land management units on the property or within the farming enterprise. - (c) The location of permanent or intermittent rivers, streams, lakes, drains, ponds, or wetlands. - (d) The location of riparian vegetation and fences adjacent to water bodies. - (e) The location on all waterways where stock access or crossing occurs. - (f) The location of any areas within or adjoining the property that are identified in a District Plan as "significant indigenous biodiversity". - (g) The location of any critical source areas for phosphorus or sediment loss for any part of the property including any land within the High Runoff Risk Phosphorus Zone. - (h) The location of flood protection or erosion control assets, including flood protection vegetation. - (i) Public access routes or access routes used to maintain the rivers, streams, or drains. - (j) Sensitive Receptors
+- (a) The boundaries of the property or land areas comprising the farming enterprise. - (b) The boundaries of the main land management units on the property or within the farming enterprise. - (c) The location of permanent or intermittent rivers, streams, lakes, drains, ponds, or wetlands. - (d) The location of riparian vegetation and fences adjacent to water bodies. - (e) The location on all waterways where stock access or crossing occurs. - (f) The location of any areas within or adjoining the property that are identified in a District Plan as "significant indigenous biodiversity". - (g) The location of any critical source areas for phosphorus or sediment loss for any part of the property including any land within the High Runoff Risk Phosphorus Zone. - (h) The location of flood protection or erosion control assets, including flood protection vegetation. - (i) Public access routes or access routes used to maintain the rivers, streams, or drains. - (i) Sensitive Receptors